-If you or a loved one is over age 65, talk to a doctor about a flu shot and a pneumococcal vaccine.
-The pneumococcal vaccine can provide immunity against more than 20 types of pneumococcal bacteria that are more likely to cause serious diseases like meningitis, pneumonia, and blood infections.
+People who live in crowded places are more likely to get the flu.
+If you or a loved one is over 65, talk to a doctor about a flu shot plus a pneumococcal vaccine.
+It can protect you from more than 20 types of bacteria that cause serious diseases like meningitis, pneumonia, and blood infections.

 If you’re a healthy adult over 65, you should get two different pneumococcal vaccines.
 The timing and sequence will vary.